Which fundamental accounting concept is primarily illustrated by ... | Study Prep in Pearson+

-Which fundamental accounting concept is primarily illustrated by the information presented on the balance sheet?
+Which fundamental accounting concept is primarily illustrated by the balance sheet based on the information it contains?

 A